 Alternative 4.
 When the number of valid or renewable shrimp moratorium permits reaches 1,300, the Council will form a review panel to review the details of a permit pool and other options.
 If the number of permits reaches the threshold set in Action 3, any permits that are not renewed within one year of the expiration date on the permit will go into a Gulf Shrimp Vessel Permit Reserve Pool.
-The panel would consist of Shrimp AP members, SSC members, NMFS and Council staff.
+The panel would consist of Shrimp AP members, Science and Statistical Committee (SSC) members, NMFS and Council staff.
 AP Preferred

 Action 3 would set a threshold number of shrimp permits that represents the smallest number of permits the Council currently believes can support the Gulf shrimp fishery.
 If the threshold is reached, the Council may want to respond with new management measures or re-evaluate the threshold.
 Because the permit reduction is passive (permits are only terminated due to non-renewal by the permit holder), the threshold could be reached relatively quickly, after many years, or not at all, depending on the rate of termination.
-For 2015, only 16 permits were terminated and as of September 19, 2016, only 12 permits had been terminated for 2016.
+For 2015, only 16 permits were terminated and as of December 31, 2016, only 14 permits had been terminated for 2016.
 Using a termination rate of 15 permits per year, the time for the thresholds to be reached with Alternatives 2-5 in Action 3 would range from 20 to 37 years, long after the current permit moratorium expires.
-However, the thresholds for Alternative 6 in Action 3 would already have been reached by the implementation of this amendment.